Today we're talking to Cal Orey, the author of the popular Healing Powers series and her other creative works in progress...

 |I prefer to write in fall/winter when it's quiet.|

 I was born and raised in San Jose, California.
 It's changed due to gentrification aka (King Kong stomped on Mother Nature and now it's a metropolis).
 I moved to Lake Tahoe to get back to nature.
 Ironically, history repeats itself.
-More changes, including killing healthy trees (I'm a granola girl/tree hugger) and vacation homeowner invasion like Stephen King's Langoliers, especially in the summertime.
-I am a journalist-author.
+More changes, including killing healthy trees (I'm a granola girl/tree hugger) and vacation homeowner invasion like Stephen King sci-fi-ish film with creatures who are interlopers.
+I am a journalist-author and novelist.
 That's what they (my editors) call me.

 How and when did you become a writer?